 However, it is mandatory for employers to set up a specific written procedure to manage problems of harassment on the basis of an internal assessment and subsequent reassessments of harassment within the enterprise.

 If internal rules are established, the organisation must inform and consult the staff delegation before implementing, amending or withdrawing any internal rules.
 In organisations with at least 150 employees, the establishment or amendment of internal rules must be by mutual agreement between the employer and the staff delegation.

 Internal rules are not subject to registration with government authorities or any other legal body.
 Moreover, the law does not impose the use of a specific language in the drafting of internal rules.
 Nevertheless, the rules shall be written in a language that can be understood by all employees.

-For an internal rule to be considered as binding upon an employee, the employer shall be able to prove that this employee has acknowledged the internal regulations.
-As a result, internal regulations shall be either signed by the employee at the time of recruitment, or attached to the employee's employment contract provided that a mention is inserted into the employment contract stating that the employee has received a copy of the internal regulations and has acknowledged their contents.
+For an internal rule to be considered as binding on an employee, the employer shall be able to prove that this employee has acknowledged the internal regulations.
+As a result, internal regulations shall be either signed by the employee at the time of recruitment or attached to the employee's employment contract, provided that a mention is inserted in the employment contract, stating that the employee has received a copy of the internal regulations and has acknowledged their contents.
 Internal regulations may also be placed on a company's intranet but simply posting regulations online would not be sufficient to demonstrate that the employee has acknowledged them.

 i Maternity leave